 Who can be an executor?

-You must name a minimum of 1 executor, most commonly this is a spouse, partner or child.
+You must name a minimum of 1 person, most commonly this is a spouse, partner or child.
 You can appoint up to 4 executors in your Will but they must act jointly, this means they are all equally responsible in the administration and all have an equal right to participate.
 However having a lot of executors can sometimes cause complications and disagreements, the more people involved the more opinions there will be.

 Who should you choose to be your executor?

-When choosing you executor it’s important to remember that your last wishes will be in their hands, you should pick someone you know will honour your instructions and make decisions that best benefit your estate and its beneficiaries.
+When choosing your executor it’s important to remember that your last wishes will be in their hands, you should pick someone you know will honour your instructions and make decisions that best benefit your estate and its beneficiaries.

 Final duties always recommend that you choose an executor that you trust; this could be a family member, friend or other.

-Should I choose a family member?
+Should I choose a family member as executor?

 Naming a family member also allows more options when it comes to the administration of the estate.
 Your executor will have the option to administer the estate themselves (if the estate is simple or probate is not required) which could save money on unnecessary solicitors fees, the benefits of which could be passed onto your beneficiaries.